-How to Use Bike Rack
+How to Use a Bike Rack on a Cedar Rapids Transit Bus

 All loading and unloading of bikes can be done by the bicycle rider at his/her own risk.
 Children’s bikes should be loaded by an accompanying adult, but the rack can easily be loaded by young children.
 These steps should be followed when using the bike rack.